tlswg/tls13-spec/draft-ietf-tls-tls13.md

 established PSKs SHOULD influence cipher suite selection.

 Prior to accepting PSK key establishment, the server MUST validate the corresponding binder value (see {{psk-binder}} below).
-If this value is not present or does not validate, the server MUST abort the handshake.
-Servers SHOULD NOT attempt to validate multiple binders; rather they SHOULD select a single PSK and validate solely the binder that corresponds to that PSK.
+If this value does not validate, the server MUST ignore the associated identity and continue connection as if PSK key establishment wasn't attempted.
+Servers SHOULD NOT attempt to validate multiple binders; rather they SHOULD select a single PSK and try to validate solely the binder that corresponds to that PSK.
 In order to accept PSK key establishment, the server sends a "pre_shared_key" extension indicating the selected identity.